FuriousFlash/online-store/README.md

 To make the user experience more intutitive and effortless, there have been animations added for hover and state changes to the cart.
 Do check by navigating around.

+## Updating Pricing or Deals

+To update the pricing or the pricing rules, feel free to update [models](#models) and restart the server locally.

 ## Deployment

 The project has been deployed using vercel and is available at - [https://online-store-cs.vercel.app](https://online-store-cs.vercel.app/)